Gate Resizer#

 -skip_pin_swap

 Flag to skip pin swap.
-The default value is False, and the allowed values are bools.
+The default is to perform pin swap transform during setup fixing.

 -skip_gate_cloning

 Flag to skip gate cloning.
-The default value is False, and the allowed values are bools.
+The default is to perform gate cloning transform during setup fixing.

 -repair_tns

 Percentage of violating endpoints to repair (0-100).
-When tns_end_percent is zero (the default), only the worst endpoint is repaired.
-When tns_end_percent is 100, all violating endpoints are repaired.
+When tns_end_percent is zero, only the worst endpoint is repaired.
+When tns_end_percent is 100 (default), all violating endpoints are repaired.

 -max_utilization